pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset, pretrained CLIP representations, and the Qwen2-VL-7B multimodal foundation model.

-The project evaluates three complementary VideoQA pipelines: (1) a Qwen2-VL baseline operating directly on the original videos, (2) representation-based VideoQA using pretrained CLIP video representations, and (3) representation-based VideoQA using self-supervised autoencoder video representations.
+The project evaluates three complementary VideoQA pipelines: (1) direct multimodal inference using Qwen2-VL, (2) representation-based VideoQA using pretrained CLIP video representations, and (3) representation-based VideoQA using self-supervised autoencoder video representations.
+In addition, the experimental framework supports hybrid CLIP–autoencoder video representations to investigate whether reconstruction-based and pretrained semantic representations provide complementary information.

 Both representation-based pipelines use shared CLIP question-answer representations and a common evaluation framework, allowing different video representations and prediction methods to be compared independently.